 by Péter Farkas

-This time, there was a parking spot in front of the house, but he had to reverse slightly to take the curve in the narrow space between the two cars.
-He stopped the engine, pulled the key out of the ignition, fetched his mobile from the car seat, but did not get out of the car immediately.
-He stared dreamily at the gate of the house that was at eye-level, and for a while he had the feeling that he was standing in front of him, on the middle step.
-He smiled at his own triviality; he did not know yet about the existential role of that very step in his life.
-He got out of his car and went down to the basement, with no apparent goal.
-It was in the room downstairs that he decided to take the used bedclothes upstairs.
-He pulled them off the blankets and pillows, tied them in a sheet and started back when he glimpsed the handwritten note on the table.
-It was Josef’s handwriting: he recognised the hastily written rather than calligraphic letters.
-He put down the bundle with the bedsheets and started to read.
-Past the first lines he did not expect sentences addressing anyone.
-The text that covered some two-thirds of the page, ended with a coda: ‘If you have time and strength, finish it.
-I have to go now.’
+For once, there was a parking spot in front of the house, but he had to reverse slightly to fit into the tight space between the two cars.
+He turned off the engine, pulled the key out of the ignition, grabbed his cell from the car seat, but did not get out of the car right away.
+Dreamily he stared at the gate of the house, which was just at eye-level, and for a moment he had the feeling that, he was standing in front of him, on the middle step.
+He smiled at his own triviality; little did he know yet, the existential role that step would come to play in his life.
+He got out of his car and first went to the downstairs apartment, without any apparent goal.
+Once he was inside, he decided to take the dirty sheets upstairs.
+He mechanically pulled off the duvet covers and pillowcases.
+He wrapped them all in a single sheet and was about to leave when he noticed a handwritten note on the table.
+He recognized that it was Josef’s handwriting from the letters, which were always hastily scrawled onto the paper rather than written with care.
+He put down the bundle and picked up the paper.
+Based on the first few lines, he did not expect the letter would eventually address someone personally.
+After the letter, which covered about two-thirds of the page, he’d written a coda: „If you have time and energy, finish it.
+I have to go.“

 Translated from Hungarian by Éva Zsizsmann

 * der vollständige Bericht „Retrospective“ wird voraussichtlich in 2020 (September) veröffentlicht